MicrosoftDocs/azure-aks-docs/articles/aks/best-practices-cost.md

 ### Make your container as lean as possible

 A lean container refers to optimizing the size and resource footprint of the containerized application.
 Check that your base image is minimal and only contains the necessary dependencies.
 Remove any unnecessary libraries and packages.
-A smaller container image will accelerate deployment times and increase scaling operation efficiency.
-Going one step further, [Artifact Streaming on AKS](./artifact-streaming.md) allows you to stream container images from Azure Container Registry (ACR).
+A smaller container image accelerates deployment times and increases the efficiency of scaling operations.
+[Artifact Streaming on AKS](./artifact-streaming.md) allows you to stream container images from Azure Container Registry (ACR).
 It pulls only the necessary layer for initial pod startup, reducing the pull time for larger images from minutes to seconds.

 ### Enforce resource quotas

 [Resource quotas](./operator-best-practices-scheduler.md#enforce-resource-quotas) provide a way to reserve and limit resources across a development team or project.
 Quotas are defined on a namespace and can set on compute resources, storage resources, and object counts.
-When you define resource quotas, individual namespaces are prevented from consuming more resources than allocated.
-This is particularly important for multi-tenant clusters where teams are sharing infrastructure.
+When you define resource quotas, it prevents individual namespaces from consuming more resources than allocated.
+Resource quotas are particularly useful for multitenant clusters where teams are sharing infrastructure.

-### Use cluster start stop
+### Use cluster start/stop

-Small development and test clusters, when left unattended, can realize large amounts of unnecessary spending.
-Turn off clusters that don't need to run at all times using [cluster start and stop](./start-stop-cluster.md?tabs=azure-cli).
-Doing so shuts down all system and user node pools so you aren’t paying for extra compute.
-All objects and cluster state will be maintained when you start the cluster again.
+When left unattended, small development/test clusters can accrue unnecessary costs.
+You can turn off clusters that don't need to run at all times using [cluster start and stop](./start-stop-cluster.md?tabs=azure-cli), which shuts down all system and user node pools so you aren’t paying for extra compute.
+The state of your cluster and objects is maintained when you start the cluster again.

 ### Use capacity reservations

-Capacity reservations allow you to reserve compute capacity in an Azure region or Availability Zone for any duration of time.
-Reserved capacity will be available for immediate use until the reservation is deleted.
+Capacity reservations allow you to reserve compute capacity in an Azure region or availability zone for any duration of time.
+Reserved capacity is available for immediate use until the reservation is deleted.
 [Associating an existing capacity reservation group to a node pool](./manage-node-pools.md#associate-capacity-reservation-groups-to-node-pools) guarantees allocated capacity for your node pool and helps you avoid potential on-demand pricing spikes during periods of high compute demand.

 ## Monitor your environment and spend